State Route 2 – Angeles National Forest Emergency Highway Repairs

 Background

-Relentless storms from the winter of 2022/2023 caused excessive damage to SR-2 that includes sections of collapsed roadway, slope failure, rockslides, drainage, and a damaged elevated cable-mesh drapery system that was replaced.
-Construction of two retaining walls was required.
+Relentless storms from the winter of 2022/2023 caused excessive damage to SR-2 that included sections of collapsed roadway, slope failure, rockslides, drainage, replacement of a damaged elevated cable-mesh drapery system, and construction of two retaining walls.
+In September of 2024, The Bridge Fire caused more damage, requiring an additional closure.

 Benefits